willmendesneto/feature-toggle-service/README.md

 Adds the feature toggle configuration in your application.
 This information will be private and checked via `featureToggleService.isOn(key)` method.

-### `featureToggleService.isOn(key)`
+### `featureToggleService.isOn(key, debug)`

 Checks if the feature toggle configuration has the string key value with `true` value.
-For bundle reasons if you want to check if the feature toggle is turned off, please use `!featureToggleService.isOn(key)`
+For bundle reasons if you want to check if the feature toggle is turned off, please use `!featureToggleService.isOn(key)`.
+When `debug` param is passed as `true` and it's not `NODE_ENV` is not set to prod, it prints configuration, version and settings for debug purposes

 ## Author